-(a) trading venues in that third country are subject to authorisation and to effective supervision and enforcement on an ongoing basis;

-- (b) trading venues have clear and transparent rules regarding admission of financial instruments to trading so that such financial instruments are capable of being traded in a fair, orderly and efficient manner, and are freely negotiable; - (c) issuers of financial instruments are subject to periodic and ongoing information requirements ensuring a high level of investor protection; - (d) it ensures market transparency and integrity via rules addressing market abuse in the form of insider dealing and market manipulation; - (e) it provides for an effective equivalent system for recognition of trading venues authorised under foreign regimes to request access to CCPs established in that third country.
+- (a) trading venues in that third country are subject to authorisation and to effective supervision and enforcement on an ongoing basis; - (b) trading venues have clear and transparent rules regarding admission of financial instruments to trading so that such financial instruments are capable of being traded in a fair, orderly and efficient manner, and are freely negotiable; - (c) issuers of financial instruments are subject to periodic and ongoing information requirements ensuring a high level of investor protection; - (d) it ensures market transparency and integrity via rules addressing market abuse in the form of insider dealing and market manipulation;

 A decision of the Commission under this paragraph may be limited to a category or categories of trading venues.
-In that case, a third country trading venue is only included in paragraph 1(d) if it falls within a category covered by the Commission's decision.
+In that case, a third-country trading venue is only included in paragraph 1(d) if it falls within a category covered by the Commission's decision.